nottyl/CheckerGame/README.md

 You can **fork this project** then open it via CLion.

 ## Known Issues
 - The program crashes when input is not numerical values.
+(Fixed in the latest version)